bornilshopno/bornilshopno/README.md

 ###

 <h4 align="left">I started coding from the interest to see something on internet /website which is designed by myself.
 Exploring these little by little i got myself attached and continued learning.
-At present I am learning TypeScript and exploring back end technologies.</h4>
+At present I am learning TypeScript and exploring back end technologies in detail.</h4>

 ###